mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - To learn more about Docker, see [my Docker talk](https://www.youtube.com/watch?v=X0aarx6LLzI), linked in the slide notes
 - This made it easy to spin up on new infrastructure if necessary

-!FIXME[Cut me and merge info if shortening required?]

 ---
 <!-- .slide: data-timing="1" -->